-I am starting to develop neural networks with the aim of detecting, and ultimately identifying, nocturnal flight calls (NFCs).
-Neural networks require a lot of sample data to train, and ideally independent recordings on which to assess their performance.
-They need audio samples containing targets (i.e. NFCs) and audio samples containing other things that are not targets (all the other stuff we typically ignore, like barking dogs, squeaking bikes, creaking fences etc) so the network can learn to distinguish them.
+I am developing neural networks with the aim of detecting, and ultimately identifying, nocturnal flight calls (NFCs) automatically.
+Neural networks require a lot of sample data: they need audio samples containing targets (i.e. NFCs) and audio samples containing other things that are not targets (all the other stuff we typically ignore, like barking dogs, squeaking bikes, creaking fences, local singing birds etc) so the network can learn to distinguish them.
 The more recordings I can use from a variety of locations and conditions, the better the algorithms will eventually be.
 If you are happy to contribute recordings, I’ve detailed below what I am looking for.
 If you can help with any or all of these, please email me and I will provide details for where you can upload files.
 Thank you in advance for your interest in this project.

 Short clips containing calls identified to species

 I need lots (hundreds, if not thousands) of examples of each flight call of each species we encounter in Europe.
 I need examples of close and distant individuals, so don’t worry if some clips aren’t the best, and if you have a sequence of calls as a bird approaches/moves away, these are great too.
 I would like calls of ALL nocturnal migrants except Redwing (Turdus iliacus) for which I already have a large sample.
 If you are only able to send a small number of files, please prioritise the scarcer species as these are the hardest to build up a good sample size.

-- Ideally audio files should be WAV files; MP3s (e.g. on Xeno Canto) might be an option, but WAVs are always superior.
+- Ideally audio files should be WAV files but MP3s files are also OK.

 - Files should have at least 2 seconds (ideally 5 seconds) of ambient noise before and after the call(s).

-- Files can be stereo or mono but should have no processing (e.g. no noise reduction, filters etc).
-The one exception to this is I think I can accept records with a low cut filter as might be implemented on some recorders to remove rumble (e.g. <250Hz).
+- Files can be stereo or mono but should have minimal or no processing.
+Ideally no noise reduction.
+The one exception is I think I can accept records with a low cut filter as might be implemented on some recorders to remove rumble (e.g. <250Hz).

 Short clips containing confusion sounds

-If you have saved audio files of things that are confusingly similar to bird calls, or are vocalisations from local stationary birds (e.g. nocturnal chorus), I would gladly receive these too, following the same guidance on file format as above.
+If you have saved audio files of things that are confusingly similar to bird calls, or are vocalisations from local stationary birds (e.g. nocturnal chorus), I would gladly receive these too, following the same guidance on file format and naming as above.

 Longer audio files